mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Linux-Unix - Various LVM Related Items.md

 Now if the machine is stopped and restarted or simply rebooted, the volume will automatically be mounted without any additional work.

+To unmount the volume, run this command:

+    sudo umount /home/sysop/mount_test

 #### Adding a disk to an LVM logical volume group.

-Use `lsblk` to see a list of all connected block level devices; in this example we are acting on `/dev/sdb`:
+Use `lsblk` to see a list of all connected block level devices; in this example we are acting on `/dev/sdc`:

     lsblk

-Run `cfdisk` to partition the disk:

-	sudo cfdisk /dev/sdb

-Then use `pvcreate` initialize the partition for use by LVM:
+Create the physical volume for the new LVM like this:

-	sudo pvcreate /dev/sdb1
+	sudo pvcreate /dev/sdc

 Response should be something like this:

-    Physical volume "/dev/sdb1" successfully created
+    Physical volume "/dev/sdc" successfully created

 Now get your volume group name with `vgdisplay` like this:

-    sudo vgdisplay
+    sudo pvscan

-In this case let’s assume the volume group name is `sandbox-vg`.
+In this case let’s assume the volume group name is `test_group`.
 So now let’s add it to the existing volume group using `vgextend` like this:

-	sudo vgextend sandbox-vg /dev/sdb1
+	sudo vgextend test_group /dev/sdc

 The response should be something like this:

-	Volume group "sandbox-vg" successfully extended
+	Volume group "test_group" successfully extended

-Next steps should be something like this, but it doesn’t seem to be working:
+Next, extend the `test_volume` with the full contents of `/dev/sdc`:

-    sudo lvextend -L+8G /dev/mapper/sandbox--vg-root
+    sudo lvextend /dev/test_group/test_volume /dev/sdc

+Then run this `e2fsck` command like this:

+    sudo e2fsck -f /dev/test_group/test_volume

+And finally resize the filesystem like this:

-    sudo resize2fs /dev/mapper/sandbox--vg-root
+    sudo resize2fs /dev/test_group/test_volume

+Now, if that `/dev/test_group/test_volume` is remounted, the new added space will be reflected in it’s expanded size.

+If somehow you need to reduce the size of a volume group—by getting rid of all unused disks—run this command:

+    sudo vgreduce test_group /dev/test_group/test_volume

+    sudo vgreduce test_group /dev/sdc

 #### Sundry LVM debugging stuff.